66Days-group-learners/Discord-Spam-Detection/README.md

 .
 Build and test a SPAM detection model.
 .
 Research how to code a discord bot with python.
 .
 Research how to deploy a discord bot on AWS
+.
+Build the SPAM detection bot.
+.
+Deploy the SPAM detection bot on AWS.
 ```

 ## Datasets